Flood-impacted Rissington holds Anzac service amid silt and debris

 At a glance, you would be forgiven for thinking the Anzac Day service at Rissington was set in a war zone.

-The flood-impacted community on the outskirts of Napier hosted its annual Anzac Day service on Tuesday amid a backdrop of silt piles, broken trees and even destroyed homes.
+The flood-impacted community near Napier hosted its annual Anzac Day service on Tuesday amidst a backdrop of silt piles, broken trees and even destroyed homes.

 About 300 people gathered next to the community’s war memorial and new tree carving - depicting two Anzac soldiers - which survived Cyclone Gabrielle on February 14.